drakkan/sftpgo/README.md

 Before starting the SFTPGo server please ensure that the configured data provider is properly initialized/updated.

-SQL based data providers (SQLite, MySQL, PostgreSQL) require the creation of a database containing the required tables.
+For PostgreSQL and MySQL providers, you need to create the configured database.
+For SQLite, the configured database will be automatically created at startup.
 Memory and bolt data providers do not require an initialization but they could require an update to the existing data after upgrading SFTPGo.

-For PostgreSQL and MySQL providers, you need to create the configured database.

 SFTPGo will attempt to automatically detect if the data provider is initialized/updated and if not, will attempt to initialize/ update it on startup as needed.